Township Snippets

 Typical Township Council News in 1883

-1884 The first historical society was formed during this time period with meetings held in Community of Ravenswood called the Ravenswood Historical Society.
-According a local historian Theodore Andreas, the society had plans to construct a public library on Sulzer (Montrose) and Commercial (Hermitage) Streets for the benefit of the community and themselves.
+1884 The first historical society was formed with meetings held in Community of Ravenswood called the Ravenswood Historical Society.
+According a local historian Theodore Andreas, the society had plans to construct a public library on Sulzer (Montrose) and Commercial (Hermitage) Streets for the benefit of the local community and for themselves.

 The township published an annual report about it's status for the year 1885 to March 1886 that included reports/letters from the township supervisor, treasurer, assessor, highway commissioners, town[ship] collector, physician, engineer, & clerk, public works superintendent, water rent collector, captain of police, and fire marshal.

-1885-89 John Lewis Cochran purchased vacant land to build a subdivision called “Edgewater.”
-East of Broadway and bounded by Bryn Mawr and Foster, it was the first planned development to have paved streets, electric lighting, drainage system, street cleaning and tree trimming.
-In 1886, the first ten houses and a commercial building called the “Guild Hall” were built as well as a train station at Bryn Mawr that would connect south to Graceland Blvd (Irving Park Road).
+1885-89 John Lewis Cochran purchased vacant land to build a subdivision called 'Edgewater' east of Broadway and bounded by Bryn Mawr and Foster.
+This was to be the first planned development to have paved streets, electric lighting, drainage system, street cleaning and tree trimming.
+In 1886, the first ten houses and a commercial building called the “Guild Hall” were built as well as a train station at Bryn Mawr that would connect south to Graceland Blvd (Irving Park Road) and the populous section of the township.

 via David Ramsey Collection